+A lot of people are making the switch from plastic bottles filled with chemicals to natural shampoo bars but, understandably, are having a few hiccups (and a lot of questions) along the way.
 I wanted to share some great advice, some from my suppliers, other bits are from my own personal experience.
 Hopefully the following will help you make the transition to shampoo bars a bit easier.

-So how is a shampoo bar better than shampoo in a bottle?
+How is a shampoo bar better than shampoo in a bottle?

 - Shampoo bars are more concentrated.
 It means that it lasts longer than bottled ones!
 One shampoo bar goes a long way, unlike those in plastic bottles.

 - Less waste.
 One shampoo bar is equivalent to two to three plastic bottles.